rohan090987/The-Black-Box-Challenge/report.md

-# 🧪 Black Box API Challenge – Endpoint Behavior Report
+# 🧪 Black Box API Challenge – Report

-This report documents the behavior of each mysterious API endpoint hosted at [https://blackbox-interface.vercel.app](https://blackbox-interface.vercel.app).
-Through input testing and careful analysis, the function of each endpoint was reverse-engineered without documentation, relying solely on observed behavior.
+This report documents the behavior of each mysterious endpoint hosted at [https://blackbox-interface.vercel.app](https://blackbox-interface.vercel.app), as reverse-engineered by testing various inputs and analyzing outputs.

 ---

 ## ✅ 1.
 POST `/data`

-- **Sample Input:** `"racecar"`
+- **Input:** `"racecar"`
 - **Output:** `"InJhY2VjYXIi"`
-- **Decoded (Base64):** `"\"racecar\""`
+- **Decoded Result:** `"racecar"`

 ### 📌 Inference:
-Encodes the input using **Base64 after converting it to a JSON string**.
-For example:
-- Input: `"hello"` → Encodes `"\"hello\""` (with quotes), not just `hello`.
+Encodes the input string as **Base64**, including quotes.
+The server responds with the base64-encoded version of the input string.

 ---